Melanee-Melanee/Speech-Recognition-Chatbot/README.md

 ## Notice: I have developed this code on Ubuntu Linux machine

-## Applicatoins: This code can be implemented in various cases such as IoT and so on in the future.
+## Applications: This code can be implemented in various cases such as IoT and so on in the future.

 ## AI Usage Disclosure: